-Artist Mentors are trained in concept-based education, performance-based assessments, and coaching strategies to support a common approach to teacher professional development.
-In addition to teaching at the Summer Institutes, Artist Mentors provide the one-on-one school year mentorships and residencies.
+All Teaching Artists are trained in concept-based education, performance-based assessments, and coaching strategies to support a common approach to teacher professional development.
+Artist Mentors (AM) serve throughout year in our core programs: Voices from the Field and Creative Impact, teaching at Summer Institutes and providing one-on-one school year mentorships and residencies.
+We also contract Teaching Artists (TA) for Artist in Residence Programs, Early Learning, and other Professional Learning Programs.

 Rachel Atkins, Theater Artist Mentor, is the Scriptwriter and Education Director for Living Voices, the educational theatre company with whom she has eleven different multi-media shows in ongoing national tours.
 Rachel has adapted numerous productions for Book-It Repertory Theatre’s mainstage and touring seasons, and was an Annex Theatre Hothouse playwright.
 Her plays have also been seen locally at Seattle Children’s Theatre, The Empty Space and 14/48: The World’s Quickest Theatre Festival.
 She currently works as a master teaching artist for Seattle Repertory Theatre and Book-It Repertory Theatre, and is a member of the Washington State Arts Commission Teaching Artist Roster.
 Previously, she was the Scriptwriter/Dramaturge and Director of Education for Ardeo Theatre Project in St. Julien l’Ars, France.
 Rachel has over sixteen years of writing, teaching and directing experience, working with preK-12 students and teachers in Seattle, New York and France.
 She graduated from Dartmouth College and holds her Masters in Educational Theatre from New York University.
 Rachel has been with Arts Impact since 2008.